 Someone else had left a chair a few feet away, and he got it and sat it in front of her.
 He sat down and leaned back.
 She could barely see his face in the dark.

 She frowned.
-How could he say that?
-She'd taken such pains to make herself look alluring to such as him.
+Why would he say that?
+She’d taken such pains to make herself look alluring to such as him.
+She’d controlled her disgust for him while he was at her house!
 He went on, in the dark.